Loaf-tanning salon lies?

 What this is not

-To be clear, the Campaign’s complaints aren’t that supermarket chains are making cheap products widely available, it’s about how companies are marketing them.
+To be clear, the Campaign’s complaints aren’t that supermarket chains are making cheap products widely available, it’s about how companies are labelling and marketing them.
 We work towards everyone being able to choose Real Bread and be able to make better-informed choices.

 In fact, given that supermarkets charge a premium for some bake-off products (compared to other products on their shelves), full labelling and more honest marketing might lead to a reduction in people’s willingness to pay that premium, which could result in prices falling…